nus-cs1010/2324-s1/docs/20-efficiency.md

 If we consider each of the fundamental operations: comparison, addition, and assignment, as a step, then we can see that, in each loop, there is one comparison (`i != n`), two additions (`i + 1`, `third = first + second`), four assignments.
 So we have seven operations per loop, with a total of $n-1$ loops.
 So we have $7n - 7$ operations.
 In addition, we also need to count for the assignment `i = 2` and the additional comparison before we exit the loop (`i != n`).
 So, in total, we have $7n - 5$ operations.

 As you can see, such detailed counting of the steps is tedious, and in fact, not very meaningful.
-For instance, we did not account for reading values from the memory and writing of values into the memory, the performance of which becomes dependant on the architecture underneath.
+For instance, we did not account for reading values from the memory and writing of values into the memory, the performance of which becomes dependent on the architecture underneath.

 To free us from such low-level accounting of the number of steps, let's focus on the big picture.
 No matter how we count the number of steps, in the end, it is a linear function of $n$.
 In order words, the number of steps taken by the algorithm to compute Fibonacci in a loop grows linearly with $n$.
 Using the Big-O notation, we say that it takes $O(n)$ steps.